Buy Holly Trees Online | Garden Goods Direct

 Sun: Plant in full sun to partial shade.
 Full sun allows for the densest growth leaving very little as far as space between the branches.

 When to Plant: Holly trees can be planted just about any time of the year.
-In summer make sure to water at least twice to three times per week for the first few weeks.
+In summer, make sure to water at least twice to three times per week for the first few weeks.

 Growing Information on Holly Trees

 Nellie Stevens Holly is quickly becoming one of the most popular Hollies sold today.
-This is due to the fast growth rate of up to 3 feet per year, under ideal conditions, and when properly fertilized.
+This is due to the fast growth rate of up to 3 feet per year, under ideal conditions, and when adequately fertilized.

 The American Holly is a welcome sight to native birds as it is berries are highly recognized as a food source.
 To use this outstanding native as privacy or buffer screen plant between 5 to 6 feet apart, as the tree will reach a mature width of between 12 and 15 feet.
-This distance between plants will create a strong, dense privacy wall.
+This distance between plants will create a robust and dense privacy wall.

 How Do You Care for Your Holly Trees?